Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Multi-constituent tissue mechanics

-The change in tissue volume $\hat{v}$ resulting from the individual change in mass of constituents specifies the growth kinematics according to the theory of kinematic growth \citep{Rodriguez1994}.
-The growth deformation gradient tensor introduced in Section \ref{subsubsec: Kinematics of growth}, describes the total change in volume occurring at any G\&R time $\tau$, through:
+The change in total tissue volume $\hat{v}$ resulting from the individual change in constituent mass specifies the growth kinematics following the theory of kinematic growth \citep{Rodriguez1994}.
+The growth deformation gradient tensor introduced in Subsec. \ref{subsubsec: Kinematics of growth}, describes the total change in volume occurring at any G\&R time $\tau$, through:

-G\&R is, thus, modeled such that the change in tissue volume $\hat{v}$ specifies growth kinematics, while partial density changes $\hat{\rho}_{i}$ of individual constituents $i$ are used to connect the adaptation of the tissue to its elastic response.
-Mass growth is typically coupled to a mechanical stimulus through an evolution equation that dictates the rate at which growth occurs over a long timescale.
+G\&R is, thus, modeled such that the change in tissue volume $\hat{v}$ specifies growth kinematics, while the partial density change $\hat{\rho}_{i}$ of an individual constituent $i$ is used to connect the adaptation of the tissue to its elastic response.

+Mass growth is typically coupled to a mechanical stimulus through an evolution equation that dictates the rate at which growth occurs over a long time scale.
 The dependency on the mechanical driving force usually involves mechanical stress or strain, which are used to define the homeostatic state, i.e., the preferred state at which the tissue is at equilibrium.
-A generic mass evolution equation can be given as:
+A generic mass evolution equation is given as:

 where the growth criterion function $\xi_i$ for a constituent $i$ is defined to promote the restoration to the homeostatic state.
 The temporal evolution is determined by the growth gain constant $\kappa_i$.
-The stimulus can be written in a generic form as:

-Where g is a mechanical driving force, dependent on stress or strain.
-The Macaulay brackets are introduced, ensuring that growth is activated only in the case of positive stimulus: